Gaithersburg, Maryland: 19th century

-Late 20th century
+20th century

 In 1968, Gaithersburg was upgraded from a town to a city.
+In the late 1960s and 1970s, a 1,000-acre tract on I-270 became part of IBM's headquarters.

 Gaithersburg remained a predominantly rural farm town until the 1970s when more construction began.
 As the population grew, with homes spreading throughout the area, Gaithersburg began taking on a suburban and semi-urban feel, leaving its farming roots behind.
 During the late 1990s and 2000s, it had become one of the most economically and ethnically diverse areas in the Washington, D.C.
 Metropolitan Area as well as the State of Maryland, with people from all walks of life calling Gaithersburg home.
 This can be seen in the local schools, with Gaithersburg High School and Watkins Mill High School having two of the most diverse student bodies in the region.

 During a 1997 rainstorm, the 295-year-old forest oak tree that gave its name to the Forest Oak Post Office crashed down.
 The tree served as the inspiration for the city's logo, which is also featured prominently on the city's flag.

 21st century

 In 2007, parts of the film Body of Lies were filmed in the city, at a building on 100 Edison Park Drive.
 The film was released in 2008 and the building is now the Montgomery County Police Department's headquarters.

 On July 16, 2010, Gaithersburg was part of the area where a 3.6 magnitude earthquake was felt, one of the strongest to occur in Maryland.

 After years of decline and loss of tenants, including three of its four anchor stores in 2019, Lakeforest Mall closed on March 31, 2023, with plans to demolish it and redevelop the area.

 Gaithersburg is also the location of the United States Army Reserve Legal Command.
+The NIST Historic District was listed on the National Register of Historic Places in 2021.